Legal professions - Netherlands

 Role and tasks

-The Act requires a notarially attested act for a number of contracts and legal acts.
+The law makes a notarial act compulsory for a number of contracts and legal acts.
 The most important are:

 - Conveying real property in the Netherlands,